-Once you have clearly established your pritrotoes, it will be easier to compromise on all the other things.
+Once you have clearly established your priorities, it will be easier to compromise on all the other things.

 12. Ask a consultant/designer

-You might be considered to let go of a planner to save some money, but if you want to have a champagne-dreams-on-a-beer-budget wedding, then speak to a consultant and work with a coordinator is your best bet.
+You might be considered letting go of a planner to save some money, but if you want to have a champagne-dreams-on-a-beer-budget wedding, then speak to a consultant and work with a coordinator is your best bet.